Riding dirt bikes is an expensive hobby.

 • Work gloves

-The first step is to loosen the rim lock.
+First, loosen the rim lock.
 Next remove all the air out of your tire.
-Squeeze it till it's flat or just remove the valve stem.
-The more air you can remove the easier your task of changing the tire.
+Squeeze till the tire flattens or just remove the valve stem.
+The more air removed the easier your task of changing the tire.

 Pop the rim lock in and use a tire iron to break the bead of the tire or use your knee and press down on the tire.
 Turn the tire on its opposite side and follow the same steps.